bduong94/working-with-forms-and-user-input/README.md

-# Building Custom React Hooks 2
+# Working with Forms & User Input

 ## Description

-This is a React based app with the purpose of learning how to build custom hooks.
+This is a React based app with the purpose of learning how to work with forms & user input.